-Symptoms include fever and profound anemia, which may be sudden or indolent in onset.
+Symptoms of Oroya fever include fever and profound anemia, which may be sudden or indolent in onset.
 The anemia is primarily hemolytic, but myelosuppression also occurs.
 Muscle and joint pain, severe headache, and often delirium and coma may occur.
 Superimposed bacteremia caused by Salmonella or other coliform organisms may occur.
-Mortality rates may exceed 50% in untreated patients.
+Case fatality rates may exceed 50% in untreated patients.

-This disorder manifests as multiple skin lesions that strongly resemble bacillary angiomatosis; these raised, reddish purple skin nodules usually occur on the limbs and face.
+Verruga peruana manifests as multiple skin lesions that strongly resemble bacillary angiomatosis Bacillary Angiomatosis Bacillary angiomatosis is skin infection caused by the gram-negative bacteria Bartonella henselae or B. quintana.
+Diagnosis is based on histopathology of the skin lesions, cultures... read more ; these raised, reddish purple skin nodules usually occur on the limbs and face.
 The lesions may persist for months to years and may be accompanied by pain and fever.

 Verruga peruana is diagnosed by its appearance and sometimes by biopsy showing dermal angiogenesis.

 Treatment with most antibiotics produces remission, but relapse is common and requires prolonged therapy.